 "We are pleased to have a person of Gus's experience and dedication on our staff," said Associate Athletic Director Glenn Toth, who oversees the golf programs.
 "He brings a wealth of tournament expertise, organizational skills, and coaching prowess to UCLA."

 In 1996, Montaño began as an intern at the AJGA and served in that capacity for five months before assuming a full-time position.
 He rose through the organization as a Tournament Director and as the Director of Education, a position he held for six years.

-Montaño is well-versed in the Rules of Golf.
-He has attended nine PGA/USGA Rules of Golf workshops and six Tournament Administration workshops.
+Montaño is well-versed in the Rules of Golf and has attended nine PGA/USGA Rules of Golf workshops and six Tournament Administration workshops sponsored by both organizations.

 A native of Southern California, Montaño graduated from Citrus College in 1993 with an AA degree.
 He took up golf at Citrus College and earned a spot on the Owls' golf team.

 At Arroyo High School in El Monte, Montaño earned two varsity letters in wrestling.